mlepage/unity-crash-course/README.md

 <img src="screenshots/lesson1.png" alt="Lesson 1 Completed"/>

-In the Project view, right click on Assets, create a folder, name it Scenes.
+In the Project view, right click on Assets, create a folder, name it "Scenes".
 In the file menu, save the scene as "Game" in that folder.

 Save the scene often, in case Unity should crash, as Unity does not auto save.
 Also periodically save the project.